cg20231c/final-project-earth-core/README.md

 ### Visually Pleasing Environments:
 - Explore breathtaking landscapes with meticulous attention to detail.

-[Game Title] offers a simple yet engaging experience, giving players the freedom to enjoy the game their way.
+Mr.GRAFKOM offers a simple yet engaging experience, giving players the freedom to enjoy the game their way.